Relec Electronics Ltd Terms and Conditions

 8.2.3. any delay caused by any instructions of the Customer or failure of the Customer to give the Supplier adequate or accurate information or instructions.

 8.3.
-The price of the Goods is exclusive of the costs and charges of packaging, insurance and transport of the Goods, which shall be invoiced to the Customer in the currency stated in the
+The price of the Goods is exclusive of the costs and charges of packaging, insurance and transport of the Goods, which shall be invoiced to the Customer in the currency stated in the Quotation (if no currency is stated, the currency shall be pound sterling).

 8.4.
-The Customer is responsible for obtaining, at its own cost, such import licences and other consents in relation to the Goods as are required from time to time and, if required by the
+The Customer is responsible for obtaining, at its own cost, such import licences and other consents in relation to the Goods as are required from time to time and, if required by the Supplier, the Customer shall make those licenses and consents available to the Supplier prior to the relevant shipment.

 8.5.
-The price of the Goods is exclusive of amounts in respect of value added tax (VAT).
-The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such
+The price of the Goods is exclusive of amounts in respect of value added tax (“VAT”).
+The Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Goods.

 8.6.
 The Supplier may invoice the Customer for the Goods prior to on or at any time after the completion of delivery.
-Payments shall be made in the currency in which the Customer is
+Payments shall be made in the currency in which the Customer is invoiced.

-funds within 30 calendar days of the invoice date.
+8.8.1. is permitted under clause 8.11, unless otherwise agreed in writing, subject always to the terms of clause 8.11, the Customer shall pay the invoice in full and in cleared funds within 30 calendar days of the invoice date.
 Payment shall be made to the bank account nominated in writing by the Supplier.
-Time of payment is of the essence.
+Time of payment is of the essence; or

-8.8.
-Where credit is not permitted under clause 8.11, unless otherwise detailed in the Quotation payment in cleared funds is due prior to despatch.
+8.8.2. is not permitted under clause 8.11, unless otherwise detailed in the Quotation payment in cleared funds is due prior to despatch.

 8.9.
-If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate
+If the Customer fails to make any payment due to the Supplier under the Contract by the due date for

-of 4% per annum above HSBC’s base rate from time to time.
-Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before
+HSBC’s base rate from time to time.
+Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
+The Customer shall pay the interest together with the overdue amount.

-The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to
+8.10.
+The Customer shall pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding (except for any deduction or withholding required by law).
+The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.

 8.11.
-The Supplier offers credit terms purely in its discretion and without prejudice to any other rights or remedies of the Supplier under this Contract, late or non payment by the Customer
+The Supplier offers credit terms purely in its discretion and without prejudice to any other rights or remedies of the Supplier under this Contract, late or non payment by the Customer shall entitle the Supplier to suspend, cancel or amend any agreed credit terms and request all outstanding amounts immediately.

 9. Termination and suspension

 9.2.
-If the Supplier re-sells the Goods which are the subject of the Order within twenty Business Days of the cancellation (or if appropriate, amendment) it will take into account any sale
+If the Supplier re-sells the Goods which are the subject of the Order within twenty Business Days of the cancellation (or if appropriate, amendment) it will take into account any sale proceeds in calculating its reasonable costs as detailed in clause 9.1above.

 9.3.
 If the Customer becomes subject to any of the events listed in clause 9.4, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer.